Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/USAGE.md

 ### `$wgRobloxAPIRequestUserAgent`

 The user agent that should be used when making requests to the Roblox API.
-By default, it is set to `RobloxAPI MediaWiki Extension`:
+By default, it uses the default one provided by MediaWiki.
+If you want to change it, you can set this variable to a custom user agent:

 ```php
 $wgRobloxAPIRequestUserAgent = 'RobloxAPI MediaWiki Extension';